Edge Computing vs. Cloud Computing: What's the Difference

 Like cloud computing, edge computing involves the use of remote servers to process data.
 However, rather than processing data through large, centralized data centers, edge computing processes data in real-time near the originating data source, or at the “edge” of the network.
 In this way, edge computing is an extension of cloud computing.

 Edge computing is particularly useful with time-sensitive data and Internet-of-Things (IoT) devices.
-For example, a virtual assistant device could provide a quicker answer by processing the search query locally, rather than through a distant data center.
+For example, a virtual assistant device could provide a quicker answer by processing the search query locally rather than through a distant data center.
 Likewise, a phone that uses facial recognition can rely on edge computing for a more immediate process.

 Drivers of Edge Adoption